rebelsky/sams-assorted-musings-reflections/time-for-a-change-2021-03-27.md

 I came home from Methodist on Thursday.
 I was hoping to come home on Wednesday, since I seemed "well enough" by Wednesday morning.
-But they want you therefore at least 48 hours after surgery.
+But they want you there for [16] at least 48 hours after surgery.

 It seems like I'm doing pretty well.
 Michelle says that I'm looking better than I've looked in a while.
 The output fraction from my